cuinjune/rtss-class/week1/README.md

 * p5.js Demo: https://editor.p5js.org/cuinjune/present/5VpmIYVCd
 * p5.js Code: https://editor.p5js.org/cuinjune/sketches/5VpmIYVCd

-### Questions
+### Questions & Answers

 * Who is this for?
-  friends and strangers
+  -> Friends and strangers
 * What is shared between participants?
-  Pixelated face of each participant.
+  -> Pixelated face of each participant.
 * Where is this interaction taking place?
-  They see each other and chat in the web page.
+  -> They see each other and chat in the web page.
 * Why?
 What is the nature of this interaction?
-  It makes participants feel more comfortable to show their faces through the webcam because it can protect their privacy.
+  -> It makes participants feel more comfortable to show their faces through the webcam because it can protect their privacy.